 “School districts without funding to keep their buildings in good condition are in the worst position to manage air quality during this and future pandemics,” says Heming.

 For those districts not well funded, she adds, there may be help from the federal government to upgrade heating ventilating and air-conditioning (HVAC) systems.

-Since December, the federal government has approved $176 billion in emergency COVID-19 relief aid for K-12 schools, including $54 billion in the Coronavirus Response and Relief Supplemental Appropriations Act, known as the December Relief Act, and $122 billion in the American Rescue Plan Act.
+In December, the federal government approved $54 billion for K-12 schools in the Coronavirus Response and Relief Supplemental Appropriations Act, known as the December Relief Act.
+And the Biden administration has $122 billion for schools in the proposed American Rescue Plan Act.
 “Design professionals have a big role to play in educating the school systems in their areas that the money can be used for facilities,” Heming says.
 “Because there are so many allowable uses for those funds going to schools, it’s easy to miss all the opportunities,” she adds.